DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING, AT NO ADDITIONAL COST TO YOU, I EARN FROM QUALIFYING PURCHASES.
 AFFILIATE LINKS ARE MARKED WITH #ad.
 "I" IN THIS CASE MEANS THE OWNER OF FILMDAFT.COM.
 PLEASE READ THE FULL DISCLOSURE FOR MORE INFO.

-When writing a screenplay, one of the most important things to understand is story structure.
-Knowing how to formulate a beginning, middle, and end into a compelling script is essential to keeping you on track as you write and integral to keeping readers interested.
+One of the most important things to understand when writing a screenplay is story structure.
+Formulating a beginning, middle, and end into a compelling script is essential to keeping you on track as you write and keeping readers interested.

 Because of this, many different methods for organizing screenplays and stories are used.
 From Joseph Campbell’s Hero’s Journey to the Blake Snyder Beat Sheet to Robert McKee’s Story Triangle, there are many ways to deconstruct, organize, and make sense of a script.

-If you are looking for a new guide to organize your narrative, the Dan Harmon Story Circle is a modern, concise method.
+The Dan Harmon Story Circle is a modern, concise method if you are looking for a new guide to organizing your narrative.
 It is direct, streamlined, and does a great job of illuminating any shortcomings or missing beats in your story.

 What Is The Dan Harmon Story Circle?